Path-yang/Path-yang/README.md

 <br>
 IS2108: multiple simple websites; one main project - AuroraMart
 <br>
-IS2102: multiple websites used for wireframes
+IS2102: multiple websites used for wireframing/demo
 <br>
 IS3103: multiple sample dashboards
 <br>
-Visit my repositories to find out more
+Visit my repositories to find out more.

 ---